 The safety of our students, faculty, staff and visitors is one of our top priorities at Yeshiva University.
-As part of the YU Department of Administrative Services, the Department of Safety and Security is committed to providing and maintaining the highest quality public safety services at our campuses in Manhattan: the Wilf Campus in Washington Heights, the Beren Campus in midtown Manhattan and the Brookdale Center in Greenwich Village, as well as the Samuel H. Wang Yeshiva University High School for Girls in Queens.
+As part of the YU Office of University Operations, the Department of Security is committed to providing and maintaining the highest quality public safety services at our campuses in Manhattan: the Wilf Campus in Washington Heights, the Beren Campus in midtown Manhattan and the Cardozo School of Law at the Brookdale Center in Greenwich Village, as well as the Samuel H. Wang Yeshiva University High School for Girls in Queens.

 Our security officers are posted in all University buildings on the three campuses as well as in all residence halls 24 hours a day when school is in session.
 We also provide additional coverage for special events.